Auditing (Scientology): Incidents and implants

+Controversies

+Claimed benefits

 L. Ron Hubbard claimed benefits from auditing including improved IQ, improved ability to communicate, enhanced memory and alleviation of issues such as psychosis, dyslexia and attention deficit disorder.
 Some people have alleged that auditing amounts to medical treatment without a license, and in the 1950s, some auditors were arrested on the charge.
 The Church disputes that it is practicing medicine, and it has successfully established in United States courts of law that auditing addresses only spiritual relief.
 According to the Church, the psychotherapist treats mental health and the Church treats the spiritual being.
 Hubbard clarified the difference between the two:

 In 1971, a ruling of the United States District Court, District of Columbia (333 F. Supp.
 357), specifically stated that the E-meter "has no proven usefulness in the diagnosis, treatment or prevention of any disease, nor is it medically or scientifically capable of improving any bodily function."
 As a result of this ruling, Scientology now publishes disclaimers in its books and publications declaring that the E-meter "by itself does nothing" and that it is used specifically for spiritual purposes.